karlchvojka/Neovim-config/README.md

 ---

 Gli7ched's Neovim configuration Backup.

+## Install

+- Clone into ~/.config/nvim/
+- Restart Neovim if its opened
+- Lazy.nvim SHOULD install everything and set stuff up.
+- IF NOT: run `Lazy sync` to force it too.

+## Regular usage

+### Linux Usage

+- run `:Lazy sync`
+- If the init.lua is in the right spot it should download and install all needed plugins to update, plus update the lazy lock.

 ## Credits:

 Credit for help with this setup goes primarily to ThePrimeagen.

 ThePrimeagens backup Neovim Config can be found here: [ThePrimeagen's Vim config repo](https://github.com/ThePrimeagen/init.lua)

 Youtube video explaining whats going on can be found here: [Video of ThePrimagen setting up his Vim config](https://www.youtube.com/watch?v=w7i4amO_zaE)

 ## Requirements

 - Linux (Of some flavor)
 - [Luarocks](https://innovativeinnovation.github.io/ubuntu-setup/lua/luarocks.html)
     - This is important because of an error installing Plenary, used with Telescope.